-Services that are covered for you What you must pay when you get these services Chapter 9, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).)
-For cost-sharing applicable to insulin and syringes, see Chapter 6 - What you pay for your Part D prescription drugs.
-For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting. \$0 copayment for each pair of Medicare-covered therapeutic shoes. ^{††} Diabetes self-management training is covered under certain conditions.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting. to a sparment for pair of Medicare-covered therapeutic shoes.
+You pay these amounts until you reach the out-of-pocket maximum.
+Diabetes self-management training is covered under certain conditions.
 Limited to 20 visits of 30 minutes per year for a maximum of 10 hours the initial year.
-Follow-up training subsequent years after, limited to 4 visits of 30 minutes for a maximum of 2 hours per year. \$0 copayment for Medicare- covered benefits.
+Follow-up training subsequent years after, limited to 4 visits of 30 minutes for a maximum of 2 hours per year. \$0 copayment for Medicare-covered benefits. \$0 copayment or 40% coinsurance for Medicare-covered benefits.
+You pay these amounts until you reach the out-of-pocket maximum.
 Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 12 as well as Chapter 3, Section 7 of this document.)
-Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
-We cover all medically necessary DME covered by Original Medicare.
-If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-The most recent list of suppliers is available on our website at myuhc.com/communityplan. \$0 copayment for Medicare-covered benefits.†† Your cost-sharing for Medicare oxygen equipment coverage is \$0 copayment, every time you get covered equipment or supplies.†† Your cost-sharing will not change after being enrolled for 36 months.
-If prior to enrolling in our plan you had made 36 months of rental payment for oxygen equipment coverage, your cost-sharing in our plan is \$0 copayment.††
+Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers. \$0 copayment for Medicare-covered benefits.†† Your cost-sharing for Medicare oxygen equipment coverage is \$0 copayment, every time you get covered equipment or supplies.†† Your cost-sharing will not change after being enrolled for 36 months. \$0 copayment or 40% coinsurance for Medicare-covered benefits.
+Your cost sharing for Medicare oxygen equipment coverage is \$0 copayment or 40% coinsurance every time you get covered equipment or supplies.
+Your cost sharing will not change after being enrolled for 36 months.